Insights

 Volume accuracy percentages for various levels of geography and time horizons.

 We also forecast various segments, including race/ethnicity.
 Our accuracy rates for these breakdowns continually exceed industry expectations.
-For 2022, our Q4 forecast was more than 93% accurate at the national level for each borrower race/ethnicity group:
+Our Q4 forecast, made in December 2022, for 2023, is summarized as follows at the national level:

 Our overall national accuracy also remains in line with—and often higher than—other major national forecasts, despite (or likely thanks to) our very different bottom-up approach.
 However, our focus remains on market-level, segmented forecasts that help lenders take action to grow originations and meet sales goals.